Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 pod 'ZcashLightClientKit'
 ````

-### Set Testnet or Mainnet environment
-Before building, make sure that your environment has the variable `ZCASH_NETWORK_ENVIRONMENT` set to `MAINNET` or `TESTNET`.

 ### Custom build phases warning
 When running `pod install` you will see this warning upon success:
 ```` bash
 [!]
 ZcashLightClientKit has added 2 script phases.
 Please inspect before executing a build.
 See `https://guides.cocoapods.org/syntax/podspec.html#script_phases` for more information.
 ````
 Integrating Rust code with Swift code and delivering it in a consistent and (build) reproducible way, is hard.
-We've taken the lead to get that burden off your shoulders as much as possible by leveraging the `prepare_command` and `script_phases` features from Cocoapods to carefully generate the `TESTNET` and `MAINNET` builds as simple and less error prone as we could think it could be.
-Which started as some simple vanilla scripts, ended up being some kind of "Build System" on its own.
-Nothing is written on stone, and we accept collaborations and improvements in this matter too.
+We've taken the lead to get that burden off your shoulders as much as possible by leveraging the `prepare_command` and `script_phases` features from Cocoapods to carefully generate a build for the Rust layer.

 ## Build system